liborty/indxvec/README.md

 use indxvec::{Indices};
 ```

 The methods of this trait are implemented for slices of subscripts, i.e. they take the type `&[usize]` as input (self) and produce new index `Vec<usize>`, new data vector `Vec<T>` or `Vec<f64>`, or other results, as appropriate.
-Please see the Glossary below for descriptions of the indices and operations on them.
+Please see the Glossary for descriptions of the indices and the operations on them.

 ```rust
 /// Methods to manipulate indices of `Vec<usize>` type.